rom1nux/mtkimg/readme.txt

   Look at "src/readme.txt" for more information about using mtkimg.

-E - HOW TO BUILD ZLIB AND LIBPNG ON WINDOWS
+G - HOW TO BUILD ZLIB AND LIBPNG ON WINDOWS

   Understand "zlib" need to be build before "libpng".
   Create the "libs" directory into MTKIMG source directory and create "win32"